 I would like to explore the distinction or lack thereof between qualitative subjective consciousness and cognition.
 A great deal of thought in the 20th century was devoted to questions such as: What is knowledge?
 What is meaning?
 What is a symbol?
 What does it mean to refer? and a whole bunch of other language and cognition-related questions.
-I do not know much about this branch of inquiry, but I think we should ask these questions again, but this time in a way that takes the Hard Problem seriously, and does not shy away from the possibility that the answers may depend on, or be given only in terms of, qualitative consciousness.
+I think we should ask these questions again, but this time in a way that takes the Hard Problem seriously, and does not shy away from the possibility that the answers may depend on, or be given only in terms of, qualitative consciousness.
 We must abandon the archaic Platonism that lives on in epistemology.

 I believe that if we think hard enough, we will find that there is no way to speak precisely about such notions as represent, know, believe, true, false, meaning, information etc. outside of the context of minds.
 These concepts just will not make any sense until we have solved the problem of consciousness.
 Specifically, we can not speak of a computer or any of its parts as representing anything, unless we are speaking loosely, metaphorically, anthropomorphizing the computer.

 This is philosophy's Promontory Point, where epistemology and ontology meet head-on.
 What is the actual stuff out there in the universe that constitutes what we know and how we know it?
 The facts we know, the beliefs we hold, and the cognition we instantiate when we think, are qualitative, and as such we have no idea what they are made of and how that stuff works.
 We have to figure out how the qualitative aspect plays into the information processing aspect of our cognition, and we have to figure out how we can get qualia to stop being amorphous blobs of seeing red and feeling pain, and start to stack like Lego blocks.